AsiGamer29/WizardEngine/README.md

 Selecting GameObjects in the Hierarchy window lets you modify values such as texture, position, rotation and scale.

+Now we have 3 buttons up in the viewport, that let's us play pause and stop the scene.

 ### Resource Manager ###
 We have files with unique format(.wzd).
 They change depending on the source(if its a texture.wzt, if its a model .wzm etc...).